How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each 5 mL of grape-flavoured, purple liquid contains ibuprofen 100 mg and pseudoephedrine 15 mg.
+Each 5 mL of grape-flavoured, purple liquid contains 100 mg of ibuprofen and 15 mg of pseudoephedrine.
 Nonmedicinal ingredients: carboxymethylcellulose sodium, citric acid, edetate disodium, FD&C Blue No. 1, FD&C Red No. 40, artificial grape flavour, glycerin, microcrystalline cellulose, polysorbate 80, purified water, sodium benzoate, sorbitol solution, sucrose, and xanthan gum.

 How should I use this medication?